Use the Sendrealm JavaScript SDK from trusted server-side or edge environments to call the Sendrealm API.

 });

 Before sending production email, make sure the sending domain is verified in Sendrealm.
-A verified domain improves deliverability and prevents other teams from sending as a domain they do not control.

 Send Push